Physical Changes in the Geriatric Patient

 Internal Organs

 Aging effects on the GI tract, liver, spleen, and pancreas also have many negatives.
 Decreased circulation to the intestines causes numerous issues, including malnutrition from lack of effective absorption and constipation from decreased peristalsis.
-Gastric emptying time increases with many older people, potentially increasing the risk of aspiration and development of gastritis or peptic ulcers.
-Both of which can lead to internal bleeding.
+Gastric emptying time increases with many older people, potentially increasing the risk of aspiration and development of gastritis or peptic ulcers, both of which can lead to internal bleeding.
 Liver malfunction can cause serum drug metabolite levels to rise above normal, increasing the risk of adverse drug effects (even if the patient is compliant with their medication dosing regimen).
-Deficits in the spleen cause decreased vitamin B12, iron, and calcium serum levels.
-All potentially compromise nutrition, bone density, and hemoglobin’s effectiveness in carrying oxygen.
+Deficits in the spleen cause decreased vitamin B12, iron, and calcium serum levels, all potentially compromising nutrition, bone density, and hemoglobin's effectiveness in carrying oxygen.

 Endocrine System